* individual retailer opening times may vary

 How we’re making a difference – and how you can too!

 In the spirit of Accelerate Action, Manchester Arndale is making it easy for everyone to contribute.
-A donation bin will be set up at Arndale House reception (opposite Bodycare on the lower mall) where customers, visitors and staff can donate women’s work uniforms.
+A donation point can be found at the information desk (opposite The Body Shop on the lower mall) where customers, visitors and staff can donate women’s work uniforms.

 These donations will support local charities Real Change MCR and MASH, helping women access the clothing they need to secure job opportunities and build brighter futures.

 Can you help?
-Donations will be accepted all weekend.
+Donations will be accepted all week.
 Make a difference by donating these items:

 Blouses & Shirts – Smart, professional tops suitable for office or customer-facing roles.